FreeRTOS/iot-reference-arm-corstone3xx/README.md

 Implementation of [Arm® Mali™-C55 bare-metal driver](https://gitlab.arm.com/iot/m-class/drivers/isp_mali-c55),
 that demonstrates the usage of the Mali-C55 ISP with the Corstone M85 processor.

+## Tools

+### Python script for automating AWS interactions

+A python script that automates creation, deletion, and listing of AWS Things, Policies, Jobs, Roles, and Buckets is documented [here](docs/components/aws_iot/aws_tool.md).

 ## Contributing

 See [CONTRIBUTING](CONTRIBUTING.md) for more information.